fbpx

 Risk Assessment and Management

 Understanding the risks that laws address is crucial in bank compliance.
-The compliance team plays a big role in spotting and evaluating potential risks that organizations might face.
-They’re now more proactive in managing risks rather than just pointing them out.
+The compliance team plays a big role in spotting and evaluating potential compliance risks that organizations might face.
+They’re now more proactive in managing risks rather than just pointing them out, emphasizing effective compliance risk management.

 Tax Evasion Prevention

 Fraudulent accounting practices can help dodge taxes.
-Compliance teams work on Know Your Customer (KYC) policies to verify the legitimacy of clients, ensuring they’re real and acting within legal boundaries.
+Compliance teams work on Know Your Customer (KYC) policies to verify the legitimacy of clients, ensuring they’re real and acting within regulatory standards.

 Anti-Money Laundering (AML)

 Customers might use fake identities or entities to hide illegal money.
-Compliance departments need to ensure customers are genuine and monitor transactions for any fishy patterns indicating fraudulent activities.
+Compliance departments need to ensure customers are genuine and monitor transactions for any fishy patterns indicating money laundering or other fraudulent activities.

 Data Security

 Protecting sensitive information about the bank and its customers is vital.
-Breaches can lead to identity theft, financial loss, or manipulation of bank systems.
+Breaches can lead to identity theft, financial loss, or manipulation of bank systems, raising issues related to the general data protection regulation (GDPR).

 Internal Controls